vivekphuloria/OBZ-RAG-APP/README.md

 The code-base contains the following directories and files

 - 📄 .env → Contains API secrets
+- 📄 list_people_names.txt → Dynamically created list of people idenfied from the rag_data folder
+- 📄 graph.png → Dynamically created image of the graph nodes and edges
 - 📄 st_app.py → Streamlit app that imports the graph from app.graph and renders it into a chatbot interface
 - 📄 obz-rag-app.sqlite → Memory for storing the conversations through the graph states
 - 📄 ingest.ipynb → Contains the different steps to ingest different files from rag_data.
 Have made a notebook and not a .py file, because this is an iterative process of testing different document loaders, splitters, and the tagging process.